Shiva108/ai-llm-red-team-handbook/docs/Chapter_27_Federated_Learning_Attacks.md

 | [Zhu et al., 2019] "[Deep Leakage from Gradients](https://arxiv.org/abs/1906.08935)"                                                   | Reconstructed training images from shared gradients with high fidelity  | Proved FL gradient sharing leaks private information                               |
 | [Blanchard et al., 2017] "[Byzantine-Tolerant Machine Learning](https://arxiv.org/abs/1703.02757)"                                     | Analyzed Byzantine-robust aggregation mechanisms                        | Established theoretical foundations for defending against adversarial participants |

-#### What This Reveals About LLMs
+#### What This Reveals

-Federated learning attacks expose critical vulnerabilities in distributed training: models lack inherent mechanisms to verify update authenticity, gradient information is far more revealing than previously assumed, and aggregation functions create exploitable mathematical properties that attackers leverage for both disruption and privacy breaches.
+Federated learning attacks expose an uncomfortable truth: distributed training has no built-in way to verify that updates are honest.
+Gradients leak far more than we assumed for years.
+And the math behind aggregation creates exploitable properties that clever attackers use for both sabotage and privacy violations.

-#### Chapter Scope
+#### What We'll Cover

-We'll cover model poisoning attacks (targeted and untargeted), data poisoning in federated settings, inference and privacy attacks including gradient inversion, Byzantine attack strategies, advanced evasion techniques, detection methods for malicious participants, defense mechanisms including robust aggregation and differential privacy, real-world case studies, and comprehensive ethical considerations for authorized security testing.
+This chapter walks through model poisoning (both targeted and untargeted), data poisoning, gradient inversion and other privacy attacks, Byzantine attack strategies, detection methods that actually work (and ones that don't), defenses worth implementing, case studies showing what happens when things go wrong, and the ethical framework for testing these vulnerabilities without becoming the threat.

 ---

 ## 27.2 Federated Learning Fundamentals

-Understanding federated learning architecture is essential for identifying attack vectors and defensive strategies.
+Before we break things, we need to understand how they work.
+Here's the standard FL training loop:

 ### How Federated Learning Works